 Agile metrics are standards of measurement that help a software development team in monitoring the productivity of team members across the different phases in SDLC.
 By monitoring how the team is performing, agile metrics help to find out loopholes and expose them at the initial stages.
 For example, velocity metrics help in tracking a team’s output.

-There are three important types of Agile metrics and they are -
+There are three important types of Agile metrics that matter and they are -

 Ensures a flow of value from the firm/organization to its clients/customers and avoiding wasteful activities.
 Common metrics include cycle time and lead time.